Skip to Content

 Programming languages and Development tools

 FlowInquiry is an application consisting of two components: a front-end and a back-end.
 Each component can be hosted on a separate service.
-To run the FlowInquiry application, both the front-end and back-end must be deployed properly.
+To run the FlowInquiry application, both the frontend and backend must be deployed properly.

 The developer guidelines provide foundational knowledge for those contributing to the FlowInquiry codebase.
 If you encounter issues with the FlowInquiry codebase and the documentation doesn’t resolve them, feel free to raise an issue in our GitHub repository.